 OverviewRose Knob sits along the southwest ridge of the Mount Rose Wilderness.
 It is about 1 ¼ miles west of Rose Knob Peak, and rises a couple hundred feet above the Tahoe Rim Trail.

 Getting there from the nearest Tahoe Rim Trail parking area is not realistic since it is about halfway between Tahoe Meadows and Brockway Summit.
-However, there is a relatively straightforward route from off Mount Rose Highway with about 7 1/2 miles of round trip hiking.
+However, there is a relatively straightforward route from off Mount Rose Highway with about 7 1/2 miles of round trip hiking and a steep route from Incline Village that is over 6 miles round trip.

 Views of Lake Tahoe are excellent from the Tahoe Rim Trail, as well as from Rose Knob (although the view to Lake Tahoe from the true summit is somewhat obscured by trees).